 Endzeitgeist has reviewed 20 Things #9: Bustling Marketplace and he liked it!
 In his five-star plus seal of approval review, this is my favourite bit:

 Creighton Broadhurst, Jeff Gomez and Alex Riggs deliver a humble, amazing pdf here: The hooks are well-crafted and flavorful, the respective NPCs evocative and the additional considerations go one step beyond, making this pdf a truly inspired little piece of dressing, guaranteed to enrich any game.
 5 stars + seal of approval for this very impressive and well-made supplement.

 Heroic adventurers often find themselves on the edge of civilisation in the wild lands.
 But they are not the first to explore such places, and previous explorers often leave signs of their passing.

 Are you a busy GM?
 Does session prep take too long?
 Do you never have time to work on the cool little details that can bring your session to life?
 Well fear not!
 That’s where the 20 Things line comes in.
 Compiled from the free 20 Things posts available at Raging Swan’s website, this short, focused compilation gives you, the time-crunched GM, the tools to effortlessly add verisimilitude and detail to your adventure.
 Use the material herein either before or during play and bask in your players’ adulation.
-This instalment provides five tables designed to help you flesh out and bring to life a noisome sewer.
+This instalment provides five tables designed to help you flesh out and bring to life a war-ravaged land.